chatox/networks-science-course/practicum/as01_cytoscape_movie.md

 # Deliver (groups of two)

-A .zip or .tar.gz file containing your report and code.
+A .zip or .tar.gz file containing your report, your code, and the data files you generated.

 The report should be an insightful, informative, readable, beautiful, clear, concise two-pages document in PDF with images from Cytoscape and your findings.
 Be creative.
 Feel free to focus on a sub-category of movies or actors if you have some interesting finding to report on them.